mikrono/tModLoaderWiki_kr_ko/Basic-Sounds.md

 SoundEngine.PlaySound(SoundID.MenuTick with { Volume= 0.75f, Pitch = 1.3f });
 ```

+To adapt old code from your mod, you'll need to make a `SoundStyle` as taught in the [SoundStyle](#SoundStyle) section above.

 # Finding Sounds
 For many mods, reusing sounds that come with Terraria is a great idea.
 Terraria comes with over 700 sounds, but it can be difficult to remember or find a specific sound.
 There are several approaches to finding a Terraria sound to use.
 1. Extract all the sounds and play them in your media player